marci-pires/WikiHadatac/Home.md

 a.
 Clone HADataC code from GitHub

-a.1.
 Verify that you have a `git` client.
 If not, install one

-a.2.
 Clone HADataC code

-b.
 Set up HADataC configuration

-c.
 Run sbt

-c.1.
 Install that you have `sbt` installed.
 If not, install one

-c.2.
 Execute `sbt`

-c.3.
 Execute `run`

-# 2. Architecture

-# 3. Usage
+# Using

 ## 3.1.
 Web Console